 Now let’s look at what forgiveness is NOT:

 If you base your forgiveness on whether your spouse ends the affair or does everything right, your forgiveness level will be up and down like waves in the ocean.
 Besides, it would be a conditional forgiveness, which is not true forgiveness at all.
 Remember our Webster definition?
 “To grant relief of payment..”
 If we wait for our spouse to get it all together before we forgive, we are still expecting payment (i.e. “I will forgive when you are worthy of forgiveness”).
 No, true forgiveness happens independently of the person’s actions or responses.

-2. Forgiveness is for not about them, it’s about you.
+2. Forgiveness is not really about them, it’s about you.

 Forgive, no matter what the future holds for you.
 Whether your marriage survives or not, forgiveness is still important for your own healing.
 It is all about releasing you not your spouse.
 When we are in pain from a betrayal, it is easy to forget that our anger, although justified, only hurts us and holds us We become imprisoned by our anger and resentment.

 The tapes of betrayal that get replayed over in our minds are the keys to our jail cell refusing to release us.
 As long as we replay the offense over and over in our minds, we become the prisoners of its hostility.
 If allowed to fester and grow, we will become people we, and others who know us, no longer recognize, and not in a good way.

 Although both are important to the marriage being restored, they are separate entities and processes.

 You can forgive someone before you actually trust that person again.
 As Ronald Reagan was famous for saying “Trust by verify.”
 And that’s okay.

 It is easy to get forgiveness and trust confused.
 The unfaithful spouse needs to understand trust will probably take much longer to be restored than forgiveness will.
 But as the unfaithful spouse does all the right things to facilitate healing, trust will grow again.